by Clifford Harper

 Folklore abounds with tales of curious creatures and strange beings, however in most instances for all their weirdness, these odd apparitions usually do have the common courtesy to fit into existing archetypal patterns.
 Hence woodland imps slot into local faerie lore, scaly beasts and loathy worms loll comfortably under the dragon umbrella, and folks in silver suits accompanied by coloured lights may safely be assumed to have wandered out of a UFO parked nearby.

-However there are many oddities encountered in the realm of strange tales, which leave the folklorist perplexed as to where to file them.
-One such baffling tale was recorded in the book published in 1883, Shropshire Folklore: A Sheaf of Gleanings by Charlotte S. Burne and Georgina F. Jackson, and this tome they relate the following curious events -
+However there are many oddities encountered in the local legends and fireside tales, which leave the folklorist perplexed as to where to file them.
+One such baffling tale was recorded in the book published in 1883, Shropshire Folklore: A Sheaf of Gleanings by Charlotte S. Burne and Georgina F. Jackson, and in this tome they relate the following curious events -

 On the 21st of January 1879, a labouring man was employed to take a cart of luggage from Ranton in Staffordshire to Woodcock, beyond Newport in Shropshire, for the ease of a party of visitors who were going from one house to another.
 He was late in coming back; his horse was tired, and could only crawl along at a foot’s pace, so that it was ten o’clock at night when he arrived at the place where the highroad crosses the Birmingham and Liverpool canal.
 Just before he reached the canal bridge, a strange black creature with great white eyes sprang out of the plantation by the roadside and alighted on his horse’s back.
 He tried to push it off with his whip, but to his horror the whip went through the thing, and he dropped it on the ground in fright.
 The poor, tired horse broke into a canter, and rushed onwards at full speed with the ghost still clinging to its back.
 How the creature at length vanished, the man hardly knew.
 He told his tale in the village of Woodseaves, a mile further on, and so effectively frightened the hearers that one man actually stayed with friends there all night, rather than cross the terrible bridge which lay between him and his home.

-A very strange tale no doubt!
-The case of the Man-Monkey has been the source of much speculation over the years.
+A very strange story no doubt, and the case of the Man-Monkey has been the source of much speculation over the years.
 A possible explanation was uncovered recently by writer and researcher Mike Dash who happened upon another odd tale that might shed some light on the matter.
 In an edition of Sheldrake’s Aldershot & Sandhurst Military Gazette dated 8th December 1878 - note a mere six weeks before the report in recounted above - the following story was related -

 For a fortnight past the district around Madely Wood, Salop, has been in a state of intense excitement, by the alleged depredations committed by a gorilla, which is said to have escaped from a wild beast menagerie travelling to Bridgnorth.
 The animal was stated to have first made his appearance in the neighbourhood of that town, where in the darkness of the night it was severally seen by a clergyman and a policeman, both of whom fled.
 It is also said to have appeared at several places in the immediate neighbourhood.
 A few evenings since the occupier of a house in Madely Wood went to bed at a reasonable hour, with the greater portion of his family, leaving his “gude wife” up, who took the opportunity to visit a neighbour, leaving the door open and a candle burning.
 Returning in a short time, she was horrified at seeing a bent form, with a goodly array of gray hair around its face, crouching over the expiring embers of the fire, apparently warming itself, the light having gone out.
 Too frightened to shriek, she ran to her neighbours, who quickly armed themselves with pokers, iron bars, guns, and pitchforks and other instruments of a similar character, and marched in a body to capture the gorilla.
 The form was seen sitting at the fire, but evidently aroused by the approaching body, rose to its full height and revealed the figure of an eccentric character well known in the neighbourhood as “Old Johnny,” who seeing the door open had quietly walked in to light his pipe, accidentally “puffed” the candle out, and was very near being captured, if not exterminated, in mistake for an escaped gorilla.
 The animal has not been heard of since.